GSA's 125th Anniversary

 The Society has published continuously since 1890, when the first issue of GSA Bulletin appeared.
 GSA Bulletin presently includes about 15 papers bimonthly in the classical, research-paper style.
 In 1973, the monthly journal Geology was introduced in response to the need for rapid publication of short, topical scientific articles.
 Today it features about 22 brief papers each month, and has become one of the most popular journals in the earth sciences.
-GSA Bulletin, Geology, Geosphere, and the Society's newest journal, Lithosphere, are also available online and on GSA Journals on Compact Disc through the GSA bookstore.
+GSA Bulletin, Geology, Geosphere, and, Lithosphere, are also available online and on GSA Journals on CD through the GSA Store.

 The Society has seven regional Sections throughout the world.
 The new International Section plus six in North America: Cordilleran, Rocky Mountain, North-Central, South-Central, Northeastern, and Southeastern.
 Sections have their own management boards and conduct their own yearly meetings.
 GSA members may affiliate with one GSA Section for free, and may join additional Sections for US$2.

 Seventeen specialty Divisions, which any GSA member may join, generally meet at the GSA Annual Meeting.
 Most Divisions have their own newsletters, which are published at various times throughout the year.